futurearchitecture/ArchVault/README.md

 # Arch Vault
 Knowledge Management for Technical Architects

-This is a project to create an [Obsidian.md](https://obsidian.md/) Vault to aid all types of technical architecture such as Solution, Software and Data by using automation.
+This is a project to create an [Obsidian.md](https://obsidian.md/) Vault to aid all types of technical architecture such as Solution, Software and Data by using various types of automation including AI.

-The main idea is that this Vault can be open and used immediately after downloading or cloning  it.
+The intention is that this Vault can be open and used after downloading or cloning  it with little configuration.

 **Recommendation** - Please update the Community Plugins before use.